-If you are visiting Israel for Christmas, or just happen to be here and want to celebrate the most popular place to go is the town of Bethlehem which is just south of Jerusalem, in the West Bank.
-Here magnificent and famous services take place on Christmas Eve in Manger Square.
-In the north of Israel, Nazareth, Jesus’s hometown is also an interesting place to be for Christmas with many festivities.
+If you are visiting Israel for Christmas, or just happen to be here and want to celebrate, the most special place to go is the town of Bethlehem.
+Bethlehem is south of Jerusalem, in the West Bank.
+Here, magnificent and famous services take place on Christmas Eve in Manger Square.
+In the north of Israel, Nazareth, Jesus’s hometown, is also an interesting place to be for Christmas with many festivities.

 The best way to visit Bethlehem during Christmas is to join this special Christmas tour that is arranged each year.
 The tour departs on Christmas Eve from Tel Aviv, Jerusalem, and Herzliya.
 It takes you for a walk through the Old City of Jerusalem before continuing to Bethlehem for the main event: seeing the Midnight Mass celebrations in Manger Square.

 Looking to see more Christian landmarks?
 Check out these fully private, multi-day Catholic tour packages in Israel.